JoexTitan/Object-Detection-AI-Model/README.md

   conda activate <Name_of_the_Project>
 ```

-Check your compiler driver using
+Check which drivers you are using

 ```bash
   nvcc --version
 ```

-You should see the following
+You should be seeing the following

 ```bash
   nvcc: NVIDIA (R) Cuda compiler driver